Skip to content

 Coro detected missing UAC (User Access Control) notifications on the device.

-UAC notification missing is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Managing your endpoint devices):
+UAC notification missing is a vulnerability defined in the Device Posture tab of your Endpoint Devices configuration (see Device posture configuration):

 The following policy actions can be applied: